 More easy and healthy desserts

-- 2-minute peanut butter healthy mug cake (perfect served with nice cream on top!)
+- This 2-minute peanut butter healthy mug cake (perfect served with nice cream on top!) or this gluten free mug cake for two with banana, almond and white chocolate

 - 30-minute healthy chocolate cake